 One frustration I’ve discovered as a homeschooler with a business is that although I’ve got big dreams and ideas, I can’t accomplish them all.
 At least not right now.
 Right now, I’ve got children to raise, teach, and parent.
 That is my top priority right now.
 I’ve got to be willing to take things at the pace that is possible, not at the pace I dream of.

 Everything you can plan ahead and prep for, do it.

 If you are a blogger, for example, use an editorial calendar and get the posts written ahead of time.
 Schedule your social media posts and your newsletters.

 If you are a direct sales consultant, put blocks of free time on your calendar for the next month and only book your parties for that time.
 Then do all your prep work right away so you have it all set to go.
 Put your kit together and have it ready to carry every time you go out.

 If you are a crafter, think of the holidays/seasons that are coming up that you might want to make products for and make them way in advance so you aren’t rushing at the last minute.

 Is there a way you can add work to tasks that don’t require full attention?
 For example, every evening, I snuggle with my littles and we watch TV together.
-But I don’t need to watch Paw Patrol for the 1 zillionth time, so I use my phone to listen to podcasts, watch videos, do social media planning, pin things to Pinterest, and write up blog post outlines and ideas.
+But I don’t need to watch Paw Patrol for the one zillionth time, so I use my phone to listen to podcasts, watch videos, do social media planning, pin things to Pinterest, answer emails, and type up blog post outlines and ideas.
 I can be productive without being chained to my desk.